Folk Traditions, with roots and wings

 Tom Eure is a singer/songwriter offering up a robust, heartfelt fusion of Folk, Celtic, and Appalachian influences.
 He has preformed at top venues including The Blue Bird Cafe in Nashville and CBGB’s Gallery in New York City, as well as theaters, festivals and Highland Games throughout the United States.
 Tom has won over audiences opening for some of the best acts in the business, including James McMurtry, Chris Smither, and the late Warren Zevon.

 Tom finds endless inspiration at home in North Carolina, a state with rich musical history.
 As a sought after studio musician, Eure has appeared on over 45 albums, smoothly transitioning from one genre to the next.
-He’s the fiddler for 2015 CMA award winners Flatland Tourist, spent seven years with the Cajun band Carolina Gator Gumbo, and is part of the Celtic music group Thistledown Tinkers.
+He’s the fiddler for 2015 CMA award winners Flatland Tourist, spent seven years with the Cajun band Carolina Gator Gumbo, and 10 years as part of the Celtic duo Thistledown Tinkers.
 Experiences with such varied acts have certainly served to enhance Tom’s “folk process” of absorbing musical traditions and allowing them to shape his own unique sound.

 Tom’s new CD “The Coin, The Prayer, & The Crow”… breathes new energy and a revival of spirit into his music.
 This latest creation is a joyful retrospective of Tom’s Celtic and Appalachian influences with it’s eyes set on the future.
 Along with his new musical partner, Amelia Osborne, these two multi-instrumentalists swirl together fiddles, banjos, drums, mandolins, guitars, and rousing vocal harmonies.
 This talented duo paints a musical picture that is an uplifting breath of fresh air.